team7katas/sysopsquad/ADR/ADR-2-event-driven-broker.md

 ![Ticket workflow](../images/bpmn-ticket-workflow.jpg "Ticket workflow")

-Note that we should guarantee message delivery to the exact destination so this end-to-end queue-based messaging, not a topic-based publisher-subscriber communication.
+Note that we should guarantee message delivery to the exact destination so this peer-to-peer queue-based messaging, not a topic-based publisher-subscriber communication.

 ## Consequences:
 Let's consider the trade-offs: